SnowConvert: Function References for Teradata¶

 STRING

-The time used in anchor.
+The timestamp used in the anchor.

 SEQ